This article is part of our Business Startup Guide, a curated list of our articles that will get you up and running in no time!

-This doesn’t apply to all legal structures for a business; if you are a pass-through tax entity, then all profits or losses will passed on to owners and your balance sheet should reflect that.
+This doesn’t apply to all legal structures for a business; if you are a pass-through tax entity, then all profits or losses will be passed on to owners, and your balance sheet should reflect that.

 This is an important number—the higher it is, the more profitable your company is.
 This line item can also be called income or net profit.
 Earnings are the proverbial “bottom line”: sales less costs of sales and expenses.